 PFW and Grafen’s branch length transformation

-As seen above, phylogenetic similarities used in PFW framework are computed as the complement of dij/max dij ratio, which is equivalent to the height h defined by Grafen (1989) defined as the node value where a given pair of species diverge in the phylogenetic tree.
+As seen above, phylogenetic similarities used in PFW framework are computed as the complement of dij/max dij ratio, which is equivalent to the height h defined by Grafen (1989) as the node value where a given pair of species diverge in the phylogenetic tree.
 Accordingly, for any pair of species diverging in the root of the tree, dij/max dij = 1, which is the maximum possible value for h.
 For any tip in the phylogenetic tree, h = 0.
 This implies that S is equivalent to the standardized phylogenetic variance/covariance matrix V. Thus, each off-diagonal element in S describes the phylogenetic correlation between a given pair of species in the tree, and can be computed based on Grafen (1989) as

 sij=1-hρ

 Where ρ is a coefficient that accelerates (ρ < 1) or decelerates (ρ > 1) the rate of phylogenetic diversification along the phylogeny (Grafen 1989).
 As ρ tends to zero, phylogenetic covariance between species also tends to zero, and S approximates to the identity matrix I. In such case, every species varies independently of all others in the phylogeny along evolutionary history.
 In such case, any phenotypic trait evolving under ρ < 1 will show lower phylogenetic signal than expected by Brownian motion (sensu Blomberg et al. 2002; see Diniz-Filho et al. 2012).
 Otherwise, when ρ > 1, phylogenetic covariance gets concentrated towards the tips of the tree.
 That is to say that closely related species tend to show increasing phylogenetic covariance as ρ increases, while far related species remain showing low covariance.
-In such case, any phenotypic trait evolving under ρ < 1 will show higher phylogenetic signal than expected by Brownian motion (Diniz-Filho et al. 2012).
-Of course, when ρ = 1, h equals to the original node values in the phylogeny.
+In such case, any phenotypic trait evolving under ρ >1 will show higher phylogenetic signal than expected by Brownian motion (Diniz-Filho et al. 2012).
+When ρ = 1, h equals to the original node values in the phylogeny.
 Not surprisingly, any phenotypic trait evolving under ρ = 1 will behave as expected by Brownian motion model of trait evolution (Diniz-Filho et al. 2012).
 The PFW framework developed so far uses the original h values of the phylogenetic tree in order to derive S and Q matrices (ρ = 1).

 Matrix Q can be generalized in order to allow different ρ values.
 We call this generalized matrix as X (read chi), whose elements (χij) are computed as follows